openshift/lightspeed-service/README.md

       ```

 ## 5. (Optional) Configure the local document store

+   The following command downloads a copy of the whole image containing RAG embedding model and vector database:

    ```sh
    make get-rag
    ```

+   Please note that the link to the specific image to be downloaded is stored in the file `build.args` (and that file is autoupdated by bots when new a RAG is re-generated):

 ## 6. (Optional) Configure conversation cache
    Conversation cache can be stored in memory (it's content will be lost after shutdown) or in PostgreSQL database.
 It is possible to specify storage type in `olsconfig.yaml` configuration file.